lichkitsch/campaigns/rules.md

 | 12 | `4d12` |

 ## Abilities
 Characters can learn and use abilities to gain a bonus die when rolling specific action or deal some extra damage of a specific type.
 Abilities can come from studying, divine gifts, natural talents, physical features, and more.
-They can also be temporary, gained by something limited like a potion or cybernetic implant.
+They can also be temporary or gained by something limited like a potion or cybernetic implant.
 Characters start with one `F`-rank ability and can either learn a new ability or increase the rank of an existing ability when they level up.

 | Rank | Bonus |
 |:---:|:---:|